SEND Information Report for 2023/2024

 - We ensure that all children are supported socially and pastorally by teaching staff and teaching assistants who know the children well.

-- We offer a wide range of activities within school to support their social and emotional development such as school visits, educational trips, and links with the community and residential trips in Years 2,4 and 6.
+- We offer a wide range of activities within school to support children’s social and emotional development such as school visits, educational trips, and links with the community and residential trips in Years 2,4 and 6.

 - SEAL (Social, emotional aspects of learning) is delivered as part of the RHE (Relationship and Heath Education) curriculum across the whole school.
 SEAL contributes to personal development by promoting social and emotional aspects of learning.
 It provides a framework and some ideas for teaching social and emotional skills within discrete lessons, across subjects and outside the classroom.